Va. Republicans to choose nominee to face Rep. Spanberger in Trump district

 Knaggs, who moved to Henrico from Fairfax County in September, notes on his campaign website that he is a “first-generation American,” born in New York to a Haitian father and Barbadian mother, both of whom became naturalized citizens.

-Ramirez, 41, grew up in Powhatan, left Virginia to earn master’s degrees in education and international human rights and then moved to D.C.
-She helped start the bipartisan Congressional International Religious Freedom Caucus and later worked to support the Hobby Lobby case, in which the Supreme Court ruled that companies could opt out of covering contraceptives for women if doing so would violate their religious beliefs.
+Ramirez, 41, grew up in Powhatan, left Virginia to earn master’s degrees in education and international human rights and then moved to the District.
+She helped start the bipartisan Congressional International Religious Freedom Caucus and later worked to support the Hobby Lobby case in which the Supreme Court ruled that companies could opt out of covering contraceptives for women if doing so would violate their religious beliefs.

 She returned to the Richmond area seven years ago to start her nonprofit, Hardwired Global, and lives in Chesterfield with her young daughter.
 Ramirez says growing up in a diverse family, as the granddaughter of Mexican and Czech immigrants, fueled her desire to work across the world.